bramvh/camunda-docs/versioned_docs/version-8.5/self-managed/setup/upgrade.md

 :::note

 The following is meant as a suggested script for you to build on.
 Be sure to adapt the following script to your specific configuration.
-For example, if you are using an external Postgresql, or if you are using an OIDC other than Kecyloak, or if you are creating secrets manually, change the script accordingly.
-Also remember that if you are using Keycloak, you also need to extract all secrets that were generated for Keycloak.
+For example, if you are using an external PostgreSQL, using an OIDC other than Keycloak, or creating secrets manually, change the script accordingly.
+If you are using Keycloak, extract all secrets generated for Keycloak.

 :::